miku/uncork/README.md

 # uncork

-Go port of [corkscrew](https://github.com/bryanpkc/corkscrew): a tool for tunneling SSH through HTTP proxies.
+Partial port of [corkscrew](https://github.com/bryanpkc/corkscrew) to Go.
+A tool for tunneling SSH through HTTP proxies.
 This is a usable exercise, but nothing in excess of what `nc -X ...` could do.

 ## Installation